ain-soph/nas_backdoor/README.md

 > **NOTE:** This is an implementation for anonymous ICLR submission [The Dark Side of AutoML: Towards Architectural Backdoor Search](https://openreview.net/forum?id=bsZULlDGXe) upon requests from reviewers.
-It doesn't stand for the final code release.
+The final release may be marginally different.

 ## Installation